wp-plugins/linkit-link-manager/readme.txt

 in the link field using the display name, target, and link template provided.

 **In Your Posts/Pages**
 Insert text representing the link which matches the regular expression.
-In the example above it would be [MyWord] or [MyWord2].

 == Frequently Asked Questions ==